HP17-11/django-website-tutorial-project-/README.md

-# django-website-tutorial-project-
+# django-website-tutorial-project- Personal Project
-First django project ---  Hp1 --- tutorial project --- it is a website that displays developer details and using which one can contact the developer
+First django project ---  Hp1 --- Personal project --- it is a website that displays developer details and using which one can contact the developer